Zarboni/time-dilation-clock/README.md

 - Uses `requestAnimationFrame` for smooth starfield and lensing animations.
 - Time dilation uses the simplified formula `Δt' = Δt × √(1 - gravityFactor)`.
 - The differential panel converts the gravity factor into an Earth-time ratio and displays it in hours, minutes, and seconds.
+- The optional game mode uses the same canvas to render a growing black hole, debris fields, and a countdown-driven difficulty ramp.

 ---